Students in the School of Public Health can learn in the classroom, participate live remotely, or learn in their own time.

 Campus-based students will have the flexibility to participate synchronously in a maximum of six synchronous online sessions per course in lieu of physical attendance.

-Synchronous online: A synchronous online course is delivered through Blackboard, Microsoft Teams, or another online platform, allows for live communication with your instructor and fellow learners, and requires your participation in ‘real time’.
+Synchronous online: A synchronous online course is delivered through an online platform, allows for live communication with your instructor and fellow learners, and requires your participation in ‘real time’.
 For a synchronous online course, much like a traditional course offered in a classroom, you will commit to scheduled weekly class times and sign into the online platform according to that schedule.

-Asynchronous online: An asynchronous online course is also delivered through Blackboard, Microsoft Teams, or another online platform, but there is no requirement to sign in to the online platform at a set time each week.
-The course instructor will set due dates for completion of different learning activities (e.g., videos, assignments, blogs, discussion boards), and course modules each week are completed independently during that week, on the student’s own time.
+Asynchronous online: An asynchronous online course is also delivered through an online platform, and students choose when to engage in the course content throughout the week.
+The course instructor will set due dates for completion of different learning activities (e.g., videos, assignments, blogs, discussion boards).